mui/material-ui/docs/src/pages/system/styled/styled.md

 {{"demo": "pages/system/styled/UsingOptions.js", "defaultCodeOpen": true }}

-If you inspect this element with the browser DevTools, you will notice that the class of the component now ends with the `mythemecomponent-root`, which comes from the `name` and `slot` options that were provided.
-In addition to this, the `color` and `variant` props are not propagated to the generated `div` element.
+If you inspect this element with the browser DevTools in development mode, you will notice that the class of the component now ends with the `mythemecomponent-root`, which comes from the `name` and `slot` options that were provided.
+In addition to this, the `color`, `sx`, and `variant` props are not propagated to the generated `div` element.

 <img src="/static/images/system/styled-options.png" alt="Developer tools showing the rendered component" width="312" />